MaybeBirb/Aftermath-Dev-Blog/2025-10-31-Afterblog.md

 ---
  ‎  ‎ Many people have asked where they can keep track of Aftermath’s progress.
 While we still plan to make posts on the r/armoredcore subreddit, we're also going to maintain this developer blog throughout production.
- ‎  ‎ The blog is maintained and updated by Maybe Birb, currently head programmer in the team.

 ---
 ‎ ‎  ‎ October was a busy month for the Aftermath team.
 Not necessarily due to work on the mod, but mostly because of midterms around that time, slowing progress substantially.
 Early into the month, we shifted from working on generator particles (where September had concluded) to building the mod's first mission.
 That mission has completed base development and is now in QA.
 It's fully functional, but it still needs adjustments - especially with resolving mission rigidity and inconsistent timings.